 3. Treating Content as One-and-Done

-Publishing once and never updating is a silent traffic killer.
-SaaS products evolve monthly; your content should, too.
+Posting once and never revisiting and/or updating a piece of content is a silent traffic killer.
+Since SaaS products continue to evolve monthly, so too should your content.

 4. Overlooking Topical Authority